thecount12/rapiddjango/README.md

 Django is relatively easy to setup and configure, but I got tired of creating the same features for every new website I create.
 Nearly everyone needs the six items I listed above.
-This script saves several hours of work and gives me the opportunity to create a new model specific for the customer and allows me to begin working on a flexible front end that can be changed easily.
+This script saves several hours of work and gives you the opportunity to create a new model specific for the customer and allows you to begin working on a flexible front end that can be changed easily.

 # Prerequisites